DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 * `/width=<w>` and `/height=<h>` sets the window width and height to specificed size

-* `/fullscreen` makes the Live Simulator: 2 runs in fullscreen
+* `/fullscreen` runs Live Simulator: 2 in fullscreen

 * `/norg` disable volume normalizing